0x27/GitPass/README.md

 Send yer cryptologically generated beer tokens to fuel further opensource software:
 [coinbase, for convenience][coinbase], or the following bitcoin address: `13rZ67tmhi7M3nQ3w87uoNSHUUFmYx7f4V`

+## Bug Reports and Feature Requests
+Please submit all bug reports and feature requests to the [Github Issue Tracker][tracker]

 ## Footnote
 Those who cannot recognise parody when they see it are doomed to a miserable existance.